 It’s named Panificio Bonci after the owner, Gabriele Bonci.
 Panificio refers to it as a bread shop, which is literally the foundation of good pizza.
 This place is a must if you have the time to get over there during your sightseeing.
-It is the best pizza restaurant near the Vatican and possibly all of Rome.
+It’s the best pizza restaurant near the Vatican and possibly all of Rome.

-€€ | Classic Casual | Some Outdoor Seating | 👣 from St. Peter’s Basilica
+€€ | Classic Casual | Some Outdoor Seating | Steps From St. Peter’s Basilica

 This is a real treat and overall my top recommendation if you are coming from St. Peter’s Basilica where most Vatican tours end.
 You’ll find high-quality Italian food with the level of creativity and presentation you may find at a fancy restaurant.
 It’s a great place to stop and get lunch in a myriad of over-priced tourist traps.

 Address: Via Properzio, 31

-€€ | Casual | Outdoor Seating | Kids | 👣 from St. Peter’s Basilica
+€€ | Casual | Outdoor Seating | Kids | Steps From St. Peter’s Basilica

-Breakfast, lunch, aperitivo, dinner or just cocktails, this trendy place is definitively one of the best restaurants in Prati, Rome.
+Breakfast, lunch, aperitivo, dinner, or just cocktails, this trendy place is definitively one of the best restaurants in Prati, Rome.
 Enjoy savory dishes like eggplant parmigiana (served in true Italian style without pasta), selections of meat, delicious homemade pasta, and salads.

-If you aren’t famished, opt for one of the small dishes, called “pick-me-ups”, a perfect choice to pair with a glass of wine in the afternoon.
-It’ll tide you over until aperitivo time at 7 p.m.
+If you aren’t famished, opt for one of the small dishes, called “pick-me-ups,” a perfect choice to pair with a glass of wine in the afternoon.
+It’ll tide you over until aperitivo time at 7 pm.

-Tip: Reservations are important here if you don’t want to wait outside.
+Pro Tip: Reservations are important here if you don’t want to wait outside.
 Otherwise, you’ll join other groups (all Italian) waiting for a table, which is a surprisingly fun cultural experience.